jeffmoran/Appointment/README.md

 ![Maps view](/Screenshots/4.jpg?raw=true)

 ## To do:
-- Need to implement API to detect zip code and automatically fill out city/state info.
 - Use autolayout throughout app so elements properly scale.
 - Implement new Reachability library.
 - Redesign ```AppointmentCleanViewController```